 - Place the pans in the freezer for about 45 minutes, to accelerate the cooling process.
 Once the layers are fully cooled, carefully flip the pans and remove the layers from the pans.

-- Use a serrated knife to level the tops of the layers.
+- Use a serrated knife to level the tops of the layers, then set aside.

-- Place the milk chocolate in a heat-proof bowl, and set aside.
+- Place 1/2 cup milk chocolate chips in a heatproof bowl, and set aside.

-- Heat heavy cream in a heat-proof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.
+- Heat 1/3 cup of heavy cream in a heatproof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.

 - If you don’t have a microwave or prefer to use the stove top, you can heat the cream over a medium heat in a pan until it begins to simmer.
 Remove from heat.